istio/tools/ambient-tests/README.md

 ## Setup

-To run, first set up a cluster with six user nodes: three with the `role=server` label and three with the `role=client` label.
+To run, first set up a cluster with two user nodes: one with the `role=server` label and one with the `role=client` label.
+You can recreate this in a kind cluster using `yaml/cluster.yaml`.
+If you use a kind cluster, will either have to connect it to a local registry, or upload the images using `make push-local` in the `docker` directory.
+You will also have to modify the `imagePullPolicy` fields of the pods in `yaml/deploy.yaml` to `Never`.

 Note that if you are using AKS to set up your cluster, make sure that you use Azure CNI as your network plugin and **DO NOT** use a network policy.
 Also, make sure to attach to container registry to your cluster/that your container registry is accessible from your cluster.
 This ensures that `netperf` and `netserver` pods get deployed in different servers.